Create collections on the My Apps portal in Azure Active Directory

 Go to Azure Active Directory > User settings.

-Under User feature previews, select Manage user feature preview settings.
+Under User features, select Manage user feature settings.

 Under Users can use preview features for My Apps, choose one of the following options: